SheruShafiq/Bit-Exam-Main/docs/daily_plan.md

 ### 2. Create a step by step plan for user stories.
 ### 3. Pick which stories will I be working on this sprint based off whats expected at the end of this sprint.
 ### 4. Update the log.
+### 5. Create a figma design for the mobile and desktop version of the app.

 ## **Day 3**
 ### 1. Setup the development envoirnment